Faculty of Science

 Additional documents required for a complete application:

 For high school students, a final official transcript (if you have graduated).
-For students currently in Grade 12, interim grades are required by March 30, with final grades due August 3.
+For students currently in Grade 12, see the high school grades and transcripts section of the Admissions webpage for further information.

 For university students, official transcripts from all post-secondary institutions you have attended (other than UFV) showing grade/course achievement as per entrance requirements.
 To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.